When can forward stable algorithms be composed stably?: The condition number in coordinatewise relative error

 The condition number is a \textit{geometric invariant} that depends on the function $f$ but not on the algorithm we use to compute it.
 There is also an explicit dependence of the condition number on the choice of the distance functions $\dist_S$ and $\dist_T$.
 In addition, condition numbers satisfy the following sensible composition inequality.

 \begin{lemma} If $f = g\circ h$ is a composition of functions, then

 \end{lemma} \begin{proof} See \cref{sec:P0} \end{proof}

 The choice of the distances in \cref{def:mu} depends on the context.
-As real arithmetic operations are substituted in a numerical algorithm by floating-point operations in the standard model of floating-point arithmetic \cite{Higham1996}, this results in small relative forward errors.
+As real arithmetic operations are substituted in a numerical algorithm by floating-point operations in the standard model of floating-point arithmetic \cite{Higham1996}, this results in small relative errors.
 Therefore, we focus on a metric that measures relative errors.

 Let first us clarify what we mean by relative error.
 Usually, in numerical analysis, the relative error of an approximation $\tilde{x} \in \R$ to an exact value $x \in \R$ is defined as $\frac{|x-\tilde{x}|}{|x|}$.
 Unfortunately, this does not define a distance on $\R$ because symmetry and the triangle inequality can fail.
+Therefore, neither \cref{def:mu} nor \cref{lem:mucompupper} should be expected to hold for this way of measuring relative error.
 Instead, we adopt the \textit{coordinatewise relative error metric} that was already introduced by Pryce \cite{Pryce1984} in 1984, building on Olver's Rp error analysis \cite{Olver1978,Olver1982}.
 Herein, the distance in $\R^d$ between $x$ and $y$ is defined as the length of the shortest curve joining $x$ and $y$, where the length is ultimately determined by the choice of a \textit{Riemannian metric} on $\R$ that captures the concept of relative errors.
 This coordinatewise relative error metric and the surprising topology it induces on $\R^d$ is stated next.

 \begin{definition}[Coordinatewise relative error metric \cite{Pryce1984}] The \emph{topology associated with the coordinatewise relative error in $\R^d$} is defined by $3^d$ connected components $U_j$ in $\R^d$, corresponding to the sign pattern (an element of $\{-1,0,1\}^d$) of each vector.
 The connected component $U_0=\{0\}$ consists of just one point.
 On each of the other components $U_1,\ldots,U_{3^d-1}$, we define a \emph{Riemannian metric} as follows.
 Let $v,w$ be a pair of tangent vectors lying in the subspace spanned by the elements of $U_j$ and based at the point $x\in U_j$.
 We associated with them the inner product